lancedb/lance/docs/format.rst

  1. The writer finishes writing all data files.
  2. The writer creates a transaction file in the ``_transactions`` directory.
-    This files describes the operation that was performed, which is used for two
+    This files describes the operations that were performed, which is used for two
     purposes: (1) to detect conflicts, and (2) to re-build the manifest during retries.
  3. Look for any new commits since the writer started writing.
 If there are any,